Tenth Birthday

 Related Ethnicities

-While all Crathlians are currently required to have their blood tested for power level on their tenth birthday, it is a mere formality for most.
+While all Crathlians are currently required to have their blood tested for power carrier concentrations on their tenth birthday, it is a mere formality for most.
 Paragons are the only ones who celebrate it and place such a high emphasis on it, as detailed in the main article.
-However, for those whose parents are on the borders between classes (scores close to 50.00, 100.00, and 125.00), the tenth birthday tests are a key factor in determining lifelong social status.
+However, for those whose parents are on the borders between classes (scores close to 50.00, 100.00, and 125.00), the tenth birthday tests are a key factor in determining lifelong social status and even whether they are allowed to remain with their birth families.

 For the most powerful Paragons, such as myself and Prince Victor, the tenth birthday test is typically lower than the actual power carrier concentration, and they usually have not surged.
 These people are retested at eleven.
 However, they are still given rings and treated as adolescents after their tenth birthdays.